 Ideas are still growing.

 Laura has long wanted to make a foray into another genre she loves, Women’s Fiction.
-Her first, Days Made of Glass, the story of the first woman rodeo bullfighter.
+The result was Days Made of Glass, the story of the first woman rodeo bullfighter.